If emergency care is not needed, the following steps will protect the wound and protect you from exposure to another person's blood.

 - Wash your hands well with soap and water, if available.

-- Put on medical gloves, if available, before applying pressure to the wound.
-If gloves are not available, use many layers of fabric, plastic bags, or whatever you have between your hands and the wound.
+- Use many layers of fabric, plastic bags, or whatever you have between your hands and the wound.

-- Have the person hold his or her own hand over the wound, if possible, and apply pressure to the injured area.
+- Have the person hold their own hand over the wound, if possible, and apply pressure to the injured area.

 - Use your bare hands to apply pressure only as a last resort.